ManuelGraziani/ManuelGraziani/README.md

 <h1 align="left">Hi 👋!
-My name is Manuel and I'm a Jr. Full Stack Developer, from Italy 🇮🇹</h1>
+My name is Manuel and I'm a Full Stack Developer, from Italy 🇮🇹</h1>

 ###